ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="754" height="138" alt="image" src="https://github.com/user-attachments/assets/455d0bf7-b6b6-4484-872c-f8eccec46437" />

-### Goal : To exfiltrate victim username and password and ten use these credentials to login.
+### Goal : To exfiltrate victim username and password and then use these credentials to login.

 ### Ingredients : Home, myaccount and viewpost button.